jasp-stats/jaspNetwork/inst/help/networkanalysis.md

 - EBICglasso Networks (Foygel & Drton, 2010; Friedman, Hastie, & Tibshirani, 2008; Friedman, Hastie, & Tibshirani, 2014)
 - Huge: High-dimensional undirected graph estimation (Zhao et a., 2015).
 - Ising Networks (using IsingFit, van Borkulo et al., 2014; or IsingSampler, Epskamp, 2014; Epskamp, Borsboom & Maris, in Press).
-- Adaptive Lasso (Schaeafer & Boulesteix, 2009)
-- Mixed Graphical Models (Haslbeck & Waldorp, 2015).
+- mgm: Mixed Graphical Models (Haslbeck & Waldorp, 2015).

 #### Plots
 - Network plot: a plot of the estimated network.
-- Centrality plot: a plot of centrality measures of the estimated network.
+- Centrality plot: a plot of the centrality measures of the estimated network.
+- Clustering plot: a plot of the clustering measures of the estimated network.

 #### Tables
 - Centrality table: a table containing the values of the centrality measures.
+- Clustering table: a table ocntaining the values of the clustering measures.
 - Weights matrix: the estimates parameters, in the form of a matrix.
-- Layout matrix: the layout for each node in the network plot.
-If shown, the options "show variable names" can also be clicked to prefix the layout with the names.

 ### Analysis options